 Joe Lonsdale, an American entrepreneur and managing partner of a prestigious multi-billion-dollar venture capital firm, once remarked, “Good government is vital for economic growth and societal well-being.”
 But what defines a “good” government?
 Key indicators include stability, consistency, reliability, and trustworthiness, all hallmarks of a government bolstered by effective succession planning.
 With such planning, leadership transitions are smooth, regardless of which candidate or party is in power, and continuous talent development is in place for roles beyond elected positions, such as departmental staff.
 This ensures that qualified internal candidates are always on standby and ready to fill pivotal roles.
 Effective succession planning ensures that future leaders are well-prepared, bringing stability and clarity for what lies ahead.
-This makes it an indispensable strategic tool for any organization, whether for-profit, not-for-profit, or governmental.
+This makes succession planning an indispensable strategic tool for any organization, whether for-profit, not-for-profit, or governmental.
 In this article, SIGMA’s succession planning specialists delve into the nuances of succession within municipal governments and provide guidance on creating a solid succession strategy for local government leaders.

-State of Succession in Local Governments
+The State of Succession in Local Governments

 The majority of municipalities in the United States and Canada do not have a succession plan.
 The absence of a succession plan can lead to significant disruption when the time comes for incumbents of key positions to retire or move on.
-In a study of municipal governments in Canada:[1]
+In a study of municipal governments in Canada:1

 • Less than 60% identified succession planning as a priority.